Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_sysops_associate.md

 ## Launching an EC2

 ## Changing EC2 Instance Type

 ## Enhanced Networking

 ## EC2 - Placement Groups
+* defining placement groups gives control over EC2 Instance physical placement
+* **Placement Strategies**:
+    * `Cluster`
+        * clusters instances into a low-latency group in a single AZ on the same rack
+        * pros:
+            * great network (10 Gbps bandwidth between instances)
+        * cons:
+            * if rack fails, all instance fails at the same time
+        * use case: Big Data job that needs to complete fast, app that needs extremely low latency and high network throughput
+    * `Spread`
+        * spreads instances across underlying hardware
+        * max 7 instances per group per AZ
+        * pros:
+            * minimizes risk of simultaneous failure
+            * can span across AZ
+            * instances on different physical hardware
+        cons:
+            * limited to 7 instances per AZ per placement group
+        * use case: HA, critical applications where instances need isolation from each other
+    * `Partition`
+        * spreads instances across many different partitions, which rely on different server racks within an AZ
+        * scales to 100s of EC2 instances per group
+        * up to 7 partitions per AZ
+        * can span multiple AZs
+        * instances in a partition do not hsare rack with instances in other partition
+        * a partition failure can affect many EC2 but wont effect other partitions
+        * EC2 instances get acess to the partition information as metadata
+        * use case: Hadoop, Cassandra, Kafka, HBase, HDFS

 ## EC2 - Shutdown Behavior & Termination Protection

 ## EC2 - TroubleShooting